mohamed255255/Parking-Reservation-System/README.md

     -  used join fetch to prevent n+1 problems
     -  specification interface for dynamic filtering

- - **Future features**
-     - create Refund for the canceled payment
-     - basic notification for monolithic level
-     - add Angular later for admin dashboard and user UI
-     - add "extend parking duration" with another payment request and update in the current reservation info
-     - scale through :
-        -  Breaking the services into microservicse
-        -  Use a message queue for notifications
-        -  Add kubernetes

 ##  Tech Stack

 - **Backend:** Spring Boot, Spring Security, JWT, REST API